Bill Purvis' Bell Page

 Back in 2004 I spent a week dismantling, measuring and rebuilding the Carter machine, the purpose being to produce some engineering drawings of the components.
 I have a mass of rough sketches, all dimensioned, plus lots more photos.
 I also have a complete (I think) parts list.
 I am hoping to be able to make this information available on the web for those interested, providing I can obtain permission from the owners - watch this space

-Since I became a Steward of the Carter Ringing Machine, I have come to realise that I also have a duty of care for a number of electronic change-ringing devices, built by Peter Cummins, primarily as an aid to people learing to ring particular methods.
 Here is an article which describes the use of Cummins machines written by Peter Cummins for The Ringing World and transcribed by me.

 I've also written a short page on the process of change-ringing, in case you're not familiar with it.
 If you don't understand my description of how the machine operates, you may find this helpful.
 If you have read it and still don't understand, please contact me and I'll try to clarify it further.